Affordable housing: Labour market performance and transportation

-Public Health and Education
+Public health and education

 "In addition to the distress it causes families who cannot find a place to live, lack of affordable housing is considered by many urban planners to have negative effects on a community's overall health."
 Improving thermal comfort at home especially for houses without adequate warmth and for tenants with chronic respiratory disease may lead to improved health and promote social relationships.
 Housing cost increases in American cities have been linked to declines in enrollment at local schools.

 The American Journal of Public Health recognizes homelessness as a public health issue.
-In a 2013 survey, a lack of affordable housing was the number one in the list of causes of homelessness amongst families with children and unaccompanied individuals.
-Studies through the Canadian Journal of Psychiatry have shown that access to rapid permanent housing with treatment, rehabilitation, and support services have led to a decrease in Shelter and emergency department costs.
+In a 2013 survey, a lack of affordable housing was the number one in the list of causes of homelessness among families with children and unaccompanied individuals.
+Studies through the Canadian Journal of Psychiatry have shown that access to rapid permanent housing with treatment, rehabilitation, and support services have led to a decrease in shelter and emergency department costs.

 Affordable Housing is found to reduce the likelihood that a family will be forced to move due to financial challenges such as eviction, foreclosure, or rent increase.
 A study focusing on the effects of foreclosure on student academic performance within the Boston public school system, found a relationship that suggests foreclosures have a small negative association with individual students' test score and attendance, controlling for the student's previous test score or attendance.
-A 1996 technical report also found that teachers that teach students that have had to move with a high frequency have had to include a reduction in instructional pacing and more review in order to accommodate variation and uncertainty in student learning.
+A 1996 technical report also found that teachers that teach students that have had to move with a high frequency have had to include a reduction in instructional pacing and more review to accommodate variation and uncertainty in student learning.

-Affordable Housing and Sustainability
+Affordable housing and sustainability

 A new subsection of affordable housing has emerged: sustainable affordable housing.
 Many researchers have contributed to this subsection, discovering innovative methods to make affordable housing less environmentally detrimental.
 One method emphasized is creating disaster-resistant affordable housing units to reduce the impact of climate change-related natural disasters.
 This method includes using weather-resistant housing materials and placing affordable housing units in disaster-resistant geographical locations.
 Another method is creating new standards for affordable housing developments such as energy efficiency and location efficiency.
 A study by Albert Chan and Michael Adabre on the relationship between sustainable housing and affordable housing found that setting standards for energy and location would help reduce environmental stressors like greenhouse gas emissions.
 Improving the sustainability of affordable housing units is found to provide benefits such as reductions in energy costs, an increase in the economic value of sustainable housing, and increased comfort for sustainable housing residents.